shakibaniataha/script-manager/README.md

 ## Another important note
 Be sure that you give enough permissions to the folders that the application needs to read from and write to them.
 For example the app must be able to create directories to store the output files of the requests it executes.
 For starters, the default folders 'bash_scripts' and 'output_files' need to be considered.
+A 755 permission will be desirable.
+Also remember That the celery logs are saved in the "celery_logs" folder